Wild Honeysuckle

 - Wildlife value

-- pollinators, hummingbirds, butterflies, larval host
+- pollinators, hummingbirds, songbirds, larval host

 - Caterpillar hosts